-Initial estimates for the hydraulic properties assigned to the model will be based on: (1) field and laboratory measurements of hydraulic parameters for locations within the model, domain; (2) values of hydraulic parameters used in previous modeling efforts at the Tronox site and other neighboring sites; and (3) published ranges of parameter values for different geologic materials.
-Greatest weight will be placed on hydraulic parameters derived from aquifer tests (pump test, slug test, etc.), as the parameters obtained from aquifer tests are generally more representative of the average effective parameters at the model grid scale, than core scale measurements or values based on soil type.
+Initial estimates for the hydraulic properties assigned to the model will be based on: (1) field and laboratory measurements of hydraulic parameters for locations within the model, domain; (2)

+values of hydraulic parameters used in previous modeling efforts at the Tronox site and other neighboring sites; and (3) published ranges of parameter values for different geologic materials.
+Greatest weight will be placed on hydraulic parameters derived from aquifer tests (pump test, slug test, etc.), as the parameters obtained from aquifer tests are generally more representative of the average effective parameters at the model grid scale than core scale measurements or values based on soil type.

 The hydraulic parameters will be assigned to the model grid based on mapped hydro-lithologic zones, with different sets of parameters representing different features, such as paleo-channels.
+A single hydraulic conductivity value will represent a hydro-lithologic zone.
+If core and pump-test estimates of hydraulic properties or other geologic data are sufficient to define sub-regions within the hydro-lithologic zones with different properties, then these zones will be sub-divided, with different properties assigned to each sub-division.
+The hydro-lithologic zones will first be defined as polygons on the model base map, and then the zonal properties will be mapped to grid cells.
 The initial set of parameter values applied to the model will be adjusted as part of the calibration process.
 References for all hydraulic properties used and refined during the calibration process during the model development will be documented.